ridren/terminalGraphDrawer/README.md

     F7     - add point to a line and switch to it
     F8     - remove point from a line
     Q      - exits program
-    w      - writes graph to "graph.txt" or file specified by user (for safety reasons, it should be empty file) to be more specific it writes whatever is in 200x by 100y rectangle [ ]    - change box size on y axis
+    w      - writes diagram to "diagram.txt" or file specified by user (for safety reasons, it should be empty file) to be more specific it writes whatever is in 200x by 100y rectangle [ ]    - change box size on y axis
     { }    - change box size on x axis